-The easiest way to customize the board DTS is to create a new DTS file that includes the Beaglebone Black or Black Wireless DTS, and add its own definitions.
+The easiest way to customize the board DTS is to create a new DTS file that includes the Beaglebone Black or Black Wireless DTS, and adds its own definitions.

-So, create a new am335x-boneblack-custom.dts file in which you just include the regular board DTS file.
+So, create a new arch/arm/boot/dts/ti/omap/am335x-boneblack-custom.dts file in which you just include the regular board DTS file.
 We will add further definitions in the next sections.